alexandrebarachant/openvibe/trunk/test/README.txt

 SUDOER on Linux :
 ------
-On linux, you need to have an account with sodoers privileges without password WARNING 1 : be carefull, this not good for your personal computer or server, it must be reserved for unsafe slaves machines used to run automatic tests
+On linux, you need to have an account with sodoers privileges without password

+WARNING 1 : be carefull, this not good for your personal computer or server, it must be reserved for unsafe slaves machines used to run automatic tests

 launch:
 VISUAL=/usr/bin/vi visudo
-then put this kind of line :
+then put this kind of line and the end of the file: user ALL=(ALL) NOPASSWD: ALL
-myUserAccount ALL=(ALL:ALL) NOPASSWD: ALL

 WARNING 2 : execution of test change de root password in Fedora distributions to : openvibe

 Get tests scripts:
 -----------------
-gcc
 svn checkout svn://scm.gforge.inria.fr/svnroot/openvibe/trunk/test
 cd test